k0sproject/k0s/README.md

 All of the compilation steps are performed inside Docker containers, no installation of Go is required.

-The k0s binary can be built in two different ways:
+The k0s binary can be built in different ways:

 The "k0s" way, self-contained, all binaries compiled from source, statically linked and embedded: